Who's strong and brave, here to save the American way?

-Bittersweet Ending: Everybody lives (though Bucky is still presumed dead) and the world is saved, but everyone lives their lives thinking Steve had died.
-Steve and Peggy didn't get their dance, and Steve is in complete culture shock when he's awakened.
+Bittersweet Ending: Everybody lives (though Bucky is presumed dead) and the world is saved, but everyone lives their lives thinking Steve had died.
+Steve and Peggy didn't get their dance, and Steve is in severe culture shock when he's awakened.

 HYDRA doesn't understand their own technology much better.
 They only know (and care) that it works.

-HYDRA's technology only works because of the Cosmic Cube, and nobody really understands how it works.
+HYDRA's technology only works because of the Cosmic Cube, and nobody understands how it works.

 Black Dude Dies First: Averted, Gabe Jones, the African-American member of the Howling Commandos is in fact one of the surviving members of the unit.
-In fact, he's also the one who successfully manages to capture Zola.
+In fact, he's also the one who successfully captures Zola.

 Blood Knight: The Howling Commandos, particularly Dugan and Falsworth.
 They spend periods of days to months in a POW camp, get liberated, and sign up to go back to fighting the same people that captured them again.